What is the mission of The Antique Boat Museum?

 What is the process to follow to donate a boat to the Museum?

 The donor writes to the Museum to propose making the gift.
 The letter should describe the boat and its history in as much detail as possible and include photographs, preferably both recent and historic.
-Donation offers should be directed to Emmett Smith, Curator of Watercraft, Antique Boat Museum, 750 Mary Street, Clayton, NY 13624.
+Donation offers should be directed to Curator, Antique Boat Museum, 750 Mary Street, Clayton, NY 13624.

 The proposed donation is then reviewed by the Museum’s Collections Committee to see whether it is suitable for the permanent collection.